 I also think that EC’s can be concordist if they think the two books must agree.
 Of course they gain harmony by other methods but the goal of concord between science and scripture is the same.
 This comment is already too long so I won’t go on about how they do that now.

 I don’t mean this to be a" Humpty-Dumpty" discussion about the meaning of words but am more interested in what you think about the idea of concord between science and the Bible.

 Again, yes, with a major caveat: the YECs have explicitly rejected the idea of “two books” since the 1960s.
-In a few months I’ll detail that more fully with several pertinent examples, but for now take a look at http://biologos.org/blogs/ted-davis-reading-the-book-of-nature/galileo-and-the-garden-of-eden-the-principle-of-accommodation-and-the-book-of-genesis-part-2 (the part right before the conclusion).
+In a few months I’ll detail that more fully with several pertinent examples, but for now take a look at Galileo and the Garden of Eden: The Principle of Accommodation and the Book of Genesis - BioLogos (the part right before the conclusion).